EmergentMind/nix-config/docs/remotebootstrap.md

 ### Copying the nix-config

-At this point of the process we'll switch from using the root user that was provided by the ISO boot environment to our primary user, that was created and configured during installation according to our minimal flake.
+At this point of the process we'll switch from using the root user that was provided by the ISO to our primary user, that was created and configured during installation according to our minimal flake.
 Also, when we copied the nix-config to the ISO image for use during installation, it was not retained when we rebooted and entered the installation.
 So first we'll need to copy the nix-config over to our primary user's home on the target and we'll also copy nix-secrets
     remind that sync rather than clone is faster